Ancient Roman architecture: Monoliths

-In architecture, a monolith is a structure which has been excavated as a unit from a surrounding matrix or outcropping of rock.
+In architecture, a monolith is a structure that has been excavated as a unit from a surrounding matrix or outcropping of rock.
 Monoliths are found in all types of Roman buildings.
-They were either: quarried without being moved; or quarried and moved; or quarried, moved and lifted clear off the ground into their position (e.g., architraves); or quarried, moved and erected in an upright position (e.g., columns).
+They were either: quarried without being moved, quarried and moved, or quarried, moved and lifted clear off the ground into their position (e.g., architraves); or quarried, moved and erected in an upright position (e.g., columns).

 Transporting was done by land or water (or a combination of both), in the later case often by special-built ships such as obelisk carriers.
 For lifting operations, ancient cranes were employed since c.
 515 BC, such as in the construction of Trajan's Column.

 Obelisks

-An obelisk is a tall, four-sided, narrow tapering monument which ends in a pyramid-like shape at the top.
-These were originally called "tekhenu" by the builders, the ancient Egyptians.
+An obelisk is a tall, four-sided, narrow tapering monument that ends in a pyramid-like shape at the top.
+These were originally called "tekhenu" by the ancient Egyptian builders.
 The Greeks who saw them used the Greek 'obeliskos' to describe them, and this word passed into Latin and then English.
 The Romans commissioned obelisks in an ancient Egyptian style.
 Examples include: